 Studies in fossilized coral indicate that the Earth had spun faster upon its rotational axis when the moon was closer to Earth.
 Millions of years ago, days on Earth were shorter yet more abundant.
 For instance, around 900 million years ago, there were about 480 18-hours days in one year.
 Around 400 million years ago, there were about 400 22-hour days in one year.
 Looking into the future, astronomers expect longer days but fewer of them in one year.

 If the lifetime of the Earth-moon system lasts long enough (which is doubtful), it is projected that after many billions of years, the same sides of the Earth and moon would face one another.
-In other words, the Earth’s rotational period and the moon’s orbital period would equal one another, representing a period of 47 days.
+In other words, the Earth’s orbital/rotational period and the moon’s orbital/rotational period would all be equal, representing a period of 47 days.
 At that time, the Earth/moon distance would expand to some 336,000 miles or 560,000 km, exceeding the present distance of 238,855 miles or 384,400 km by nearly 150%.

 As you view our companion world tonight, ponder on the rich history and intriguing future of our planet Earth and its wayward moon!